-Venerable Professor Geshe Phelgye, former Member of Tibetan Parliament in Exile was Born in 1956.
-He had his elementary schooling at CST Changlang and Graduated from S.F.F.
-Higher Secondary School, Dehradun in 1973.
-He then joined Serajey Monastic University at the age of 17 and received the novice ordination from the senior tutor to H.H. the Dalai lama ( Kyabje Ling Rinpoche) in 1974.
+Venerable Professor Geshe Phelgye, former Member of Tibetan Parliament in Exile, was Born in 1956.
+He had his elementary schooling at C.S.T.
+Changlang and Graduated from S.F.F.
+Higher Secondary School, Dehradun, in 1973.
+Geshe-la then joined Serajey Monastic University at the age of 17 and received the novice ordination from the senior tutor to H.H. the Dalai Lama ( Kyabje Ling Rinpoche) in 1974.
 In 1977, He received the Bichu ordination from H.H. the Dalai Lama.
-In 1979, he was appointed the head teacher of the monastic school, where he brought the school into a new era.
+In 1979, he was appointed the headteacher of the monastic school, where he brought the school into a new era.

-In 1986, H.H. the Dalai Lama appointed him as guardian-tutor to Canadian Tulku Tenzin Sherab (Elijah Ary) who studied and lived with him 6 years and became one of the best students in the class.
+In 1986, H.H. the Dalai Lama appointed him as guardian-tutor to Canadian Tulku Tenzin Sherab (Elijah Ary), who studied and lived with him for six years and became one of the best students in the class.

 In 1991 He obtained the Geshe degree from Sera-Jey Monastic University.
-In 1992, he did the one year traditional Buddhist Tantric Course at Gyumeh Tantric College.
+In 1992, he did the one-year traditional Buddhist Tantric Course at Gyumeh Tantric College.
 In 1993, with blessings from H.H.
-The Dalai Lama, he went to the hermitage retreat on the mountains of Dharamsala for 5 years untill December 1997.
+The Dalai Lama, he went to the hermitage retreat on the mountains of Dharamsala for five years until December 1997.

 In 1998, he founded the Universal Compassion Movement after receiving support and blessings from H.H. the Dalai Lama and openly campaigned for vegetarianism and Universal Compassion around the world.

-In 1999, he was elected as the first President of International Gelug Society (IGS), which he started in Dharamsala, published a Journal called “Kadam News” and sponsored Resolutions on promoting vegetarian diet in Gelugpa Monasteries and Nunneries among other important resolutions.
-In 2000, at the National Religious Conference in Dharamsala, he brought up a proposal to ban the eating of meat in all the monasteries and nunneries of every sect of Tibetan Buddhism and a resolution was SUCCESSFULLY passed!
+In 1999, he was elected as the first President of the International Gelug Society (I.G.S.).
+He started in Dharamsala, published a Journal called “Kadam News,” and sponsored Resolutions on promoting a vegetarian diet in Gelugpa Monasteries and Nunneries, among other essential resolutions.
+In 2000, at the National Religious Conference in Dharamsala, Geshe-la proposed a ban on meat-eating in all the monasteries and nunneries of every sect of Tibetan Buddhism.
+With his efforts, they SUCCESSFULLY passed a resolution!

-In 2005, he wanted to resign from Parliament after five years of experience in politics but H.H. the Dalai Lama encouraged him to continue for another term and he was re-elected to the Parliament in 2006 for the second time.
-Apart from his parliamentary works, he has been enthusiastically traveling giving talks and teachings around the world promoting Peace, Universal Compassion, and Vegetarianism as a way of compassionate living, human values, diversity and interfaith dialogue as the mission of his Universal Compassion Foundation (Movement).
+In 2005, he wanted to resign from Parliament after five years of experience in politics.
+Still, H.H. the Dalai Lama encouraged him to continue for another term, and he was re-elected to the Parliament in 2006 for the second time.
+Apart from his parliamentary works, he has been enthusiastically traveling, giving talks and teachings worldwide promoting peace, universal compassion, and vegetarianism as a way of compassionate living, human values, diversity, and interfaith dialogue as his mission Universal Compassion Foundation (Movement).